What happens when someone dies? | Knapman Family Independent Funeral Directors, Plymouth

 When someone dies at home

-We will contact you to discuss the funeral arrangements at a place and time that is comfortable and convenient for you, e.g., your home.
+Our team is available to support you 24 hours a day, 7 days a week – no matter time.
+We will then contact you to discuss funeral arrangements at a place and time that is comfortable and convenient for you.

 If the death is unexpected, sudden or suspicious